-In addition, under our non-employee director compensation policy, each non-employee director elected to our board of directors after the completion of the IPO received an option to purchase 20,460 shares of our common stock.
-In connection with the IPO, each of our non-employee directors also received options to purchase 20,460 shares of our common stock under our 2019 Plan upon the pricing of the IPO with an exercise price per share equal to the initial public offering price per share.
+In addition, under our non-employee director compensation policy, each non-employee director who is newly elected to our board of directors receives an option to purchase 20,460 shares of our common stock.
 The shares subject to each such stock option will vest monthly over a three-year period, subject to the director's continued service as a director.
-Further, on the date of each annual meeting of stockholders held after the completion of the IPO, each non-employee director that continues to serve as a non-employee director will receive an option to purchase 10,230 shares of our common stock.
+Further, on the date of each annual meeting of stockholders, each non-employee director that continues to serve as a non-employee director will receive an option to purchase 10,230 shares of our common stock.
 The shares subject to each such stock option will vest in equal monthly installments over the 12 months following the date of grant and, notwithstanding the foregoing, will be fully vested on the date of Company's next annual stockholder meeting, subject to the director's continued service as a director.
 The exercise price per share of these options will equal the fair market value of our common stock on the date of grant.
 All options granted under this policy will vest in full upon the occurrence of a change in control (as defined in the 2019 Plan) prior to the termination of the director's continuous service.